johnnymarcelino/SalesWebMVC/README.md

 # SalesWebMVC
-A project Web in ASP.NET CORE Framework
+A complete project Web in ASP.NET CORE Framework